University of Colorado Boulder: Residence halls

 Currently, freshmen and others attending the University of Colorado Boulder have an option of 24 on- and off-campus residence halls.
 Residence halls have 17 varieties of room types from singles to four-person rooms and others with apartment-style amenities.
 There are several communities of residence halls located throughout the campus, as well as in a separate area called Williams Village which is located approximately 1.5 miles off of the main campus.
 There is a free bus service that transports students to the main campus from Williams Village and vice versa.
 The university also offers Residential Academic Programs (RAPS) in many of its Residence Halls.
 RAPs provide students with in-dorm classes tailored to academic interests (international affairs, environmental studies, etc.).

 Engineering Center

 The Engineering Center on the North-East side of campus houses the nation's largest geotechnical centrifuge as well as ion-implantation and microwave-propagation facilities, spectrometers, electron and other microscopes, and a structural analysis facility.
+In 2021, the Rustandy Building joined the Engineering Center to the Koelbel Building, in order to increase collaboration with the School of Business.